Chime vs Cash App: Fees, APY & Overdraft Compared

 Cash App dominates peer-to-peer payments because of sheer scale.
 With 50+ million users, chances are the person you're paying already has the app.
 You enter their $cashtag, phone number, or email, type the amount, and tap send.
 Money arrives in their Cash App balance instantly at no cost to either party.

 Moving money out of Cash App is where costs appear.
 Standard transfers to your bank account are free but take 1-3 business days.
-Instant transfers to a linked debit card arrive in minutes but cost 0.5%-2.5% of the amount (minimum $0.25, maximum $75).
-If you need money fast and transfer $200 instantly, expect to pay $1-$5 depending on the rate Cash App applies.
+Instant transfers to a linked debit card arrive in minutes but cost 0.5% to 2.5% of the amount (minimum $0.25, maximum $75).
+If you need money fast and transfer $200 instantly, expect to pay $1 to $5 depending on the rate Cash App applies.

 Chime Pay Anyone

 Compared to Zelle, which requires both parties to enroll through their banks, Pay Anyone has a lower barrier for recipients.
-Compared to Venmo, there's no social feed and no option to hold a balance on the receiving end, which some users actually prefer for privacy.
+For a deeper look at how two major P2P platforms compare, see our Cash App vs Zelle comparison.
+Compared to Venmo, there's no social feed and no option to hold a balance on the receiving end, which some users prefer for privacy.

 Running short before payday can happen to anyone.
 How each platform handles overdraft situations can either save you from fees or put you deeper in debt.